Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 4.2.2 Quantitative Hazard Analysis

 While the managed approach can be used to determine the number of failed wedges for each bench face angle, it does not provide information on the expected wedge size and amount of bench loss.
-To determine this, a Quantitative Hazard Assessment is needed (QHA).
+To determine this, a Quantitative Hazard Assessment (QHA) is needed.
 A QHA calculates the probability that the bench will fail to a certain backbreak distance.
 Such an analysis is useful on its own but can also be combined with an estimate of the potential cost of bench loss to calculate the expected risk.

 To interpret the output of the QHA, some terms must first be defined: